- What a Dog's Liver Does

 - generally seeming unwell

-As you can see, most of us would get concerned about our dog when displaying these symptoms, but we probably wouldn't think about their liver unless we knew to do so.
+As you can see, most pet parents would get concerned about their dog when displaying these symptoms, but we probably wouldn't think about their liver unless we knew to do so.

-It is very important to be aware of this potential because catching liver damage before it turns into liver disease makes a tremendous difference in the chances of recovery.
+It is very important to be aware of this potential because catching liver damage before liver failure occurs in dogs makes a tremendous difference in the chances of recovery.

 Investigate these symptoms to determine their cause, and be proactive about your dog's liver health before they show these symptoms or as soon as you notice the symptoms.

-Liver disease can be an acute disease brought on by poisoning or a chronic disease brought on by a vast array of factors like copper storage or other diseases like diabetes.
-No matter the cause, they all mean the same thing, the dog's liver is unwell and losing functionality.
+Liver disease in dogs can be an acute disease brought on by poisoning or a chronic disease brought on by a vast array of factors like copper storage or another kidney disease like diabetes.
+No matter the cause, they all mean the same thing, the dog's liver function is unwell.

-The reason for liver disease does impact how quickly the symptoms appear, so do not rule out liver disease because symptoms are either sudden or gradual.
-Both can go with liver disease, depending on its cause.
+The reason for the liver disease does impact how quickly the symptoms appear, so do not rule out liver disease in dogs because symptoms are either sudden or gradual.
+Both situations can happen with liver disease, depending on its cause.